Ensuring Tax Compliance

 Toray Group Tax Policy

 With the release of a policy by the Organisation for Economic Co-operation and Development (OECD) to combat base erosion and profit shifting (BEPS), the complexity of taxation rules worldwide is steadily increasing.
 Due also to the growing importance of corporate governance related to taxation in Japan, Toray Group recognizes the necessity of highly transparent tax practices and corporate social responsibility.
-Therefore, the Group has enhanced its tax compliance efforts based on the Toray CSR Guidelines.
+Therefore, the Group has enhanced its tax compliance efforts based on the CSR Guidelines.

 To ensure that this initiative can be taken to an even higher level, the Group has once again clarified the basic taxation compliance approach that each employee should take, and established the Toray Group Tax Policy, which was approved by the Board of Directors in April 2020.